ekristen/aws-nuke/docs/auth.md

 # Authentication

-There are multiple ways to authenticate to AWS for *aws-nuke*.
+The authentication for aws-nuke is a bit custom but still done through the AWS SDK.
+In a future version, we will likely switch to using the AWS SDK directly to handle authentication.

-## Using CLI Flags
+## CLI Flags

+The following flags are available for authentication:

+- `--access-key-id` - The AWS access key ID
+- `--secret-access-key` - The AWS secret access key
+- `--session-token` - The AWS session token
+- `--profile` - The AWS profile to use
+- `--region` - The AWS region to use
+- `--assume-role` - The ARN of the role to assume
+- `--assume-role-session-name` - The session name to use when assuming a role
+- `--assume-role-external-id` - The external ID to use when assuming a role

+### Static Credentials (CLI)

 To use *static credentials* the command line flags `--access-key-id` and `--secret-access-key` are required.
-The flag `--session-token` is only required for temporary sessions.
+The flag `--session-token` is only required for temporary sessions provided to you by the AWS STS service.

+**Note:** this is mutually exclusive with `--profile`.

+### Static Credentials (Profiles)

 `--profile` is also available if you are using the [AWS Config](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html)

+**Note:** this is mutually exclusive with `--access-key-id` and `--secret-access-key`.

-### AWS Config
+#### AWS Config

 You can also authenticate using the [AWS Config](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html) file.
 This can also have static credentials in them, but you can also use profiles.
 These files are generally located